Frequently Asked Questions – FAQs

 Is it possible to get seed or saplings to plant?

-Because of the fragile long tap root of the Ozark chinquapin we do not ship saplings.
+Yes!
+We ship out seed to OCF members each year.
+However, because of the fragile long tap root of the Ozark chinquapin we do not ship saplings.
 If the tap root is damaged in any way, the tree will never fully recover and survival will be limited.

 Is it best to start seed in pots and then transplant?